A Solo Exhibition By Gordon Cheung

 Exhibition | 16 November 2018 – 11 January 2019

-Galerie Huit is pleased to present ‘Home’, Gordon Cheung’s debut solo exhibition in Hong Kong, a place from where the artist’s parents emigrated, to London where he was born and raised.
-The exhibition features a new body of mixed media paintings and Chinese lattice screens, continuing the artist’s question and critique on the effects of global capitalism and its underlying mechanism of power on our perception of identity, territory and sense of belonging.
+Galerie Huit is pleased to present ‘Home’, Gordon Cheung’s first solo exhibition in Hong Kong, from where his parents emigrated, to London where he was born and raised.
+The exhibition features a new body of mixed media paintings and Chinese windows, continuing the artist’s question and critique on the effects of global capitalism and its underlying mechanism of power on our perception of identity, territory and sense of belonging.

 The word ‘home’ evokes the place where one lives, especially as a member of family or household.
 It also carries the meaning of returning by instinct to one’s territory after leaving it.
 Being both Chinese and British, Cheung witnessed the 1997 British to China handover of the then colonised Hong Kong.
 His dual identity prompts him to think about the definition of home, where and what it is, and the narratives of conquest.
 What is the meaning of home in an age where the world order is changing at accelerated speed?
-How can a domestic domicile be powerlessly torn down and replaced with commercial towers, all in the name of progress?
+How can a domestic domicile be powerlessly torn down and replaced with a shopping mall or a skyscraper, all in the name of progress?

 Hong Kong is often used as a backdrop in science fiction to explore the intersections of old and new architecture.
 The compressed futuristic city is composed of layered expressions of humanity, history and civilisation, forming a feedback loop that we collectively define but also simultaneously defines our identities.
-Contemplating the ever ongoing evolution of this city, Cheung’s landscape paintings depict Hong Kong and Shenzhen.
-Through exploring the relationship between these neighbouring cities, Cheung discusses the notion of ambiguous identities as a consequence of blurring boundaries.
 The existential questions of ‘who, why and what am I?’ are universal questions of consciousness, and also the germinating seeds of transformation that Cheung layers into his work.

-Suspended in the air throughout the gallery, Cheung’s new series of Chinese lattice screens, made from Financial Times newspaper and bamboo, refer to old homes with traditional Chinese window designs that are being demolished for rapid urbanisation.
-The screens act as a metaphor that demarcates Communism from what might be paradoxically called Communist Capitalism.
+Suspended in the gallery, Cheung’s new series of Chinese windows, made from financial newspaper and bamboo, refer to homes in China with traditional window designs that were demolished for rapid urbanisation.
+Here they hover between states of ‘being’, suggesting a ghost architecture that would have supported the windows.
+They act as a demarcation between Communism from what might be paradoxically called Communist Capitalism.

-Looking through the Chinese lattice screens, Cheung’s unearthly still life paintings feature luminous flowers that curve out of decorated pots.
-The blooming flowers based on Dutch Golden Age still life paintings over 370 years ago represent the birth of modern capitalism – a period of extraordinary wealth and power.
-It was an era when ‘Tulipmania’, the world’s first economic bubble, was triggered by the speculative trade in tulip bulbs.
-Cheung’s work alludes to a genre that romanticises futile materialism and fragile life while ostentatiously displaying symbols of power and wealth and omitting the darker truths of how the Dutch accrued its empire through colonisation, slavery and militarised trade routes.
+Looking through the windows, Cheung’s unearthly still life paintings feature luminous flowers that curve out of decorated pots.
+The blooming flowers, based on Dutch Golden Age still life paintings over 370 years ago, represent the birth of modern capitalism, an era when ‘Tulipmania’, the world’s first economic bubble was triggered by the speculative trade in tulip bulbs.
+Cheung’s work alludes to a genre that romanticises futile materialism and fragile life yet ostentatiously display’s symbols of power and wealth while omitting the darker truths of how they accrued its empire through colonisation, slavery and militarised trade routes.

 ‘Home’ opens on 16th November 2018 and runs through to 11th January 2019.